ED-IP/Milestone-3-project/README.md

 ## Testing

+The tests have been done on mobile using a Samsung S8, with Brave Browser 1.25.73 On Desktop the following browsers has been used for testing:

 - User stories testing

     - Users Should be able to search for terms inside the dictionary (Anonimous and registered):
         - Tested doing search as a diferent register users and not register user.
 Theresult is the one expected returning entrys from inside the dictionary as expected.

-    - Anonimous users can't add, delete or edit terms in the database -
+    - Anonimous users can't add, delete or edit terms in the database
+        - If an anonimous user tries to edit a term using an URL to reach the edit entry page a warning is shown
+        - If it tries to add a term using an URL to reach the add term page a warning is shown
+        - If it tries to reach the profile page of a register user to be able to delete a term an error happens and the app crashes
+        - Same results happens in mobile and desktop configurations

     - Anonimous users could become registered user using the corresponding form
         -

     - Registered users should be able add new entrys to the dictionary
+        - Functionality wors as intended on mobile and desktop

     - Registered users only will be able to edit/delete their own entrys
+        -

     - Register user would have the option to update the email and password used for registration

+- Other scenarios:
+    - If an entry that has been deleted is tried to be updated an error appears

 ### Bugs

-- When update user profile two alerts messages appears, one for success and another for failure
+- When an update in the user profile happens two alerts messages appears, one for success and another for failure
+- On mobile view (Samsung S8, Brave Browser 1.25.73), the text for the buttons edit/delete in the user_profile appears outside of the button
+- On mobile view (Samsung S8, Brave Browser 1.25.73), the Title on the Navbar doesn't render completelly

 ## Deployment